Search⌘ K

 • Backpropagation uses the chain rule from calculus to figure out how much each parameter (like weights and biases) influenced the error.
 Imagine you’re trying to determine how a small change in salt affects the taste of your dish; you’d measure that sensitivity with a derivative.
 In the network, you calculate these derivatives—or gradients—starting at the output layer and moving back to the input layer.
 Essentially, you multiply the local gradients at each layer to see how a small change in a parameter affects the final loss.

 • Once you know these gradients, you update each parameter in the opposite direction of its gradient.
-This is like reducing the amount of salt if the dish is too salty.
+This is similar to reducing the amount of salt if a dish is too salty.
 Mathematically, every parameter θθ (which could be a weight or a bias) is updated as follows:

 Whereηη is the learning rate, which controls how big a step you take in adjusting the parameter.